Table of Contents

 Introduction

-“Buddhism Plain and Simple” by Steve Hagen is a concise and accessible introduction to the core teachings of Buddhism.
-Published in 1997, this book has garnered widespread acclaim for its clarity, practicality, and relevance to contemporary life.
-Steve Hagen, a Zen priest and teacher, distills complex Buddhist concepts into straightforward language, making them accessible to readers from all walks of life.
-This review explores the structure, key themes, impact, and critical reception of “Buddhism Plain and Simple.”
+“Buddhism Plain and Simple” by Steve Hagen is a brief and good introduction to the core teachings of Buddhism.
+This book, published in 1997, has been highly appreciated for the simplicity, understanding, and an orientation on contemporary life.
+Steve Hagen distills the essence of the Buddhist complex in simple and clear language, still relevant to people belonging to any walk of life.
+This particular review explores the structure, themes, influence, and reception of “Buddhism Plain and Simple.”

 Background and Context

-Steve Hagen is a Zen priest and the founder of the Dharma Field Zen Center in Minneapolis, Minnesota.
-He has studied Buddhism for over 30 years under the guidance of various Zen masters, including Dainin Katagiri Roshi.
-In “Buddhism Plain and Simple,” Hagen draws on his deep understanding of Zen Buddhism to present the essence of Buddhist teachings in a way that is easy to understand and apply in everyday life.
+Steve Hagen is a Zen priest and the founder of Dharma Field Zen Center in Minneapolis, Minnesota.
+He has been practicing Buddhism for over thirty years and has had the chance to study under various Zen masters, including Dainin Katagiri Roshi.
+In “Buddhism Plain and Simple,” Hagen utilized his profound understanding of Zen Buddhism to present Buddhism intact in a simple manner for practical use in everyday life, that is, most accessible.

 Structure and Style